fontforge/fontforge.github.io/en-US/downloads/mac.md

 ### If things go wrong

-The first time you run FontForge it may pop up a dialog box saying "Choose Application.
-Where is X11?" with a sort of Finder window.
-Find XQuartz in `Applications/Utilities` and click OK.

-If you have any problems with installation or upgrading, ask for help on the [FontForge Users](/) mailing list.
+If you have any problems with installation or upgrading, create a [Github Issue](https://guides.github.com/features/issues/) to discuss with our community.

 ## Installing from Package Managers